Monitoring Secretive Marsh Birds in Minnesota

 What We’re Doing

-We work with technicians and volunteers to survey wetlands across the state using established protocols.
+We work with technicians and volunteers to survey wetlands across the state using established protocols, contributing critical data to the population trends and habitat quality.

 Least Bittern peeping through dense grasses